Lagerland Lagerland

 Four apps, one philosophy

-Taskful Day → realistic daily planning
+Taskful Day → realistic daily planning, now on Mac

 Plan the day you'll actually have, not the day you wish you'd have.
 No streaks, no guilt, no red marks for missed days.
+Native on iPhone, iPad, and Mac with iCloud sync — plan at the desk, capture on the phone, review on the iPad.

 Soon → life-event countdowns